 Open Access (OA) makes available scholarly research and publications by removing the cost barriers associated with traditional publishing models.
 As a result, faculty and researchers are able to share their work with a much wider audience, with limited restrictions.
 Materials can be downloaded and shared, expanding their reach and potential to be cited.

-At Penn State, the University Facutly Senate passed an Open Access Resolution in April 2015 to encourage faculty to share their work openly.
+At Penn State, the University Faculty Senate passed an Open Access Resolution in April 2015 to encourage faculty to share their work openly.
 Likewise, the Library Faculty Organization passed an Open Access Policy, committing librarians to share their research through open access channels, whenever possible.

 The University Libraries promotes open access through: